jasondchambers/mydevenv/README.md

 This is achieved by simply storing these synced repos in my ~/Dropbox/synced_repos folder, and then having a symbolic link in ~/repos.

+### Installation

+On a fresh Mac, first run:

+    ./download.sh

+Then open up Dropbox and authenticate.
+Be sure to have synced_repos and Obsidian folder available off-line.

+Then run:

+    ./install.sh

 ### Configurations

 - [config-tmux](https://github.com/jasondchambers/config-tmux)